Late-boomer/stream-engine-docs/docs/index.md

 ### Syntax

     #include <tobii/tobii.h>
-    tobii_error_t tobii_wait_for_callbacks( tobii_engine_t* engine,
-        int device_count, tobii_device_t* const* devices )
+    tobii_error_t tobii_wait_for_callbacks( int device_count, tobii_device_t* const* devices )

 ### Remarks

 Stream engine does not use any threads to do processing or receive data.
-Instead, the functions tobii_device_process_callbacks() and tobii_device_process_callbacks() have to be called regularly, to receive data from the device and from Tobii Engine, and process it.
+Instead, the function tobii_device_process_callbacks() have to be called regularly, to receive data from the device, and process it.

-The typical use case is to implement your own thread to call tobii_device_process_callbacks and tobii_engine_process_callbacks from, and to avoid busy-waiting for data to become available, tobii_wait_for_callbacks can be called before each call to tobii_device_process_callbacks and tobii_engine_process_callbacks.
-It will sleep the calling thread until new data is available to process, after which tobii_device_process_callbacks and tobii_engine_process_callbacks should be called to process it.
+The typical use case is to implement your own thread to call tobii_device_process_callbacks from, and to avoid busy-waiting for data to become available, tobii_wait_for_callbacks can be called before each call to tobii_device_process_callbacks.
+It will sleep the calling thread until new data is available to process, after which tobii_device_process_callbacks should be called to process it.

-In addition to waiting for data, tobii_wait_for_callbacks will also periodically call tobii_update_timesync() to ensure synchronization of system and device timestamps.
-This means you will not have to call tobii_update_timesync() if you regularly call tobii_wait_for_callbacks.
+**Note:** tobii_wait_for_callbacks() returning with **TOBII_ERROR_NO_ERROR** does not necessarily indicate that one or more callbacks will be invoked by a subsequent call to tobii_device_process_callbacks(), but rather that there is something to process.

 tobii_wait_for_callbacks will not wait indefinitely.
 There is a timeout of some hundred milliseconds, after which tobii_wait_for_callbacks will return **TOBII_ERROR_TIMED_OUT**.
 This does not indicate a failure - it is given as an opportunity for the calling thread to perform its own internal housekeeping (like checking for exit conditions and the like).
 It is valid to immediately call tobii_wait_for_callbacks again to resume waiting.

-*engine* is a pointer to a valid tobii_engine_t instance as created by calling tobii_engine_create.
-It can be passed in as NULL if there is no tobii_engine_t instance.

 *device_count* must be the number of devices in the array passed in the *devices* parameter.